DriftwoodPalace/Hodl-Guide/hodler-guide/hodler-guide_10_preparations.md

 To start, download my signature `hundingsbane.asc`, `hodl-guide.pdf` and `hodl-guide.pdf.sig` HERE.
 It’s simply my digital fingerprint a .pdf file with this guide and a detached signature corresponding to the .pdf file.
 This ensures that the one controlling the public key hundingsbane.asc (me) signed the document.

-To do this, we need GnuPG (https://gnupg.org/), the implementation of it varies for different OS.
+To do this, we need GnuPG (https://gnupg.org/), the implementation of it varies for different OS:

-Windows: Download and install the latest version of Gpg4win https://www.gpg4win.org.
+*Windows:* Download and install the latest version of Gpg4win https://www.gpg4win.org.
 If you don’t want to donate, click bank transfer on the download page to acces the download without donating.
 You only need to install GnuPG and Kleopatra.
 Start Kleopatra once finished.

-macOS: Download and install the latest version of GPG Suite https://gpgtools.org/
+*macOS:* Download and install the latest version of GPG Suite https://gpgtools.org/

-Linux: GnuPG comes pre-installed with Linux distributions.
+*Linux:* GnuPG comes pre-installed with Linux distributions.

 An easy way to verify a digital signature is with the command line.
 In all examples, what´s written to the command line is everything after the `$` sign (examples on Windows usually use the symbol `>`).